teamwork523/Vacation-Butler/review_scraper/readme.txt

-Please make sure you have scrapy 24.4 installed
+Require scrapy 24.4, selenium 2.44, and Firefox sudo pip install scrapy sudo pip install selenium

+Get all the cities in a province:
+1) enter “python get_urls.py”.
+The script will launch Firefox via selenium.
+Selenium will get the ajax contents.
+2) output city_urls.json

-Scrape from trip advisor:
+Scrape attractions\activities from trip advisor:
 1) open a terminal
 2) cd to the directory of the scraper
 3) enter "scrapy crawl myspider -o data.json".
 This will run the spider and save the scraped data to data.json